 About The Big Draw

-STEAM Co. are delighted to be at this community event with The Big Draw, not least as leading illustrator of children's books and supporter of The Big Draw, Tony De Saulles has run a couple of fantastic activities on STEAM CO.
+STEAM Co. were delighted to be at this community event with The Big Draw, not least as leading illustrator of children's books and supporter of The Big Draw, Tony De Saulles has run a couple of fantastic activities on STEAM CO.
 Days for us.

 As author Phillip Pullman said in an article in The Guardian: